 In 2015, an MOA was signed by the NFRMPO, CDPHE, RAQC, and DRCOG, replacing an MOA signed in 1998 by the NFRMPO and CDPHE and a similar MOA between DRCOG and CDPHE.
-The MOA, included in Appendix B, identifies the specific roles and responsibilities in conformity evaluations and findings for each agency, including allowing for routine conformity determinations to be performed and approved through the APCD, rather than through a public hearing with the State of Colorado's Air Quality Control Commission (AQCC).
+The MOA, included in Appendix B, identifies the specific roles and responsibilities in conformity evaluations and findings for each agency, including allowing for routine conformity determinations to be performed and approved through the APCD, rather than through a public meeting with the State of Colorado's AQCC.